← All ArticlesFree 6-Day Trial

 A controlled trial found that 300 mg CoQ10 daily (in three divided doses of 100 mg) reduced migraine frequency by 47.6% versus 14.4% in the placebo group.
 A later pediatric/adolescent trial using a lower dose (1–3 mg/kg/day) also found significant benefit.
 Overall evidence is moderate but consistent.

 Protocol: 100–300 mg CoQ10 daily (ubiquinol form has better absorption than ubiquinone), taken with a fat-containing meal.
+Allow 3 months for full preventive benefit.

 Melatonin: Beyond Sleep